hpssjellis/my-installs-for-bash-on-windows/README.md

 12. If something is selected then right-click to copy
 13. Quick file view `less filename.txt`    `q` to quit     `/ search-word` to search
 14. Edit with `nano filename.txt'    `ctrl-x` to quit/save `y` then check filename
+15. When things don't work `ctrl-c` gets you out of some trouble
+16. `ctrl-z` gets you out of big trouble
-15. Dangerous `rm -rv foldername` when in the correct main folder can use a path as well.
+17. Dangerous `rm -rv foldername` when in the correct main folder can use a path as well.
+18. Really Dangerous, to totally delete the entire BashOnWindows.
+From windows `cmd` or `powershell` run `lxrun /uninstall /full`

 #Weird Terminal text colors